jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `remoting` `http-connector` use '*' for `<http-connector name>`.

 ## syntax of the operation to get the `remoting` `http-connector` `authentication-provider`
-the `authentication-provider` element contains the name of the authentication provider to use for incoming connections. get the `remoting` `http-connector` `authentication-provider` attribute.
+the "`authentication-provider`" element contains the name of the authentication provider to use for incoming connections. get the `remoting` `http-connector` `authentication-provider` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>:read-attribute(name=authentication-provider)`